voorhoede/front-end-guide/docs/authoring-styles.md

 LESS allows us to [nest rules](http://lesscss.org/features/#features-overview-feature-nested-rules).
 This is useful for namespacing, pseudo classes and module/selector specific media queries.
 However try to limit nesting to two levels deep as it makes rules over-specific which makes the project harder to maintain.
 Nesting many levels means style rules start to mimic the content structure which is clearly not a separation of concerns.

+### Vendor prefixing

+The front-end guide uses [Autoprefixer](https://github.com/postcss/autoprefixer-core) to add the correct vendor prefixes for the project's browser scope.
+So there is no need to use LESS mixins for vendor prefixes for cross browser compatible CSS rules.
+You can set the `autoprefixBrowsers` ([options](https://github.com/postcss/autoprefixer#browsers)) in [`config.js`](../config.js).

 ## Style processor